glachezar/glachezar/README.md

-# Hello, I'm Dimitar! 👋
+# Hello, I'm Lachezar! 👋

 I'm a passionate and detail-oriented developer currently advancing my skills at SoftUni University on the Software Engineering path.
 My journey encompasses a comprehensive study of C#, ASP.NET, TypeScript, and various web development technologies.
 Over the years, I've cultivated proficiency in: